Cayla George: National team career

-Francis plays center for the Opals.
+George plays center for the Opals.
 She was a member of the 2008 Opals squad.
 In late March, early April 2008, she participated in a week long training camp with the national team in Canberra.
 In 2008, she had her first Opals cap in a game against New Zealand women's national basketball team.
 She was a member of the 2009 Opals squad.
 She was a member of the 2011 Opals squad and, as a member of the team, she earned a gold medal at the FIBA Oceania Championship.
 In June 2011, she participated in a national team training camp in Canberra.
 In late July 2011, she played in a three-game test series against China played in Queensland.
 She was scheduled to participate in the national team training camp held from 14 to 18 May 2012 at the Australian Institute of Sport.

-Francis has also played for Australia's age restricted national sides.
+George has also played for Australia's age restricted national sides.
 She has 31 caps for Australia's junior national team and 14 appearances for the Young Australia team.
 In 2006, as a member of the Gems, she participated in the Taipei hosted William Jones Cup.
 In 2006, she was a member of Australia's Under-21 national team, the Sapphires.
 As a member of the Australian team at the 2007 FIBA U19 World Championship for Women, she finished fifth.
 She averaged 12.1 points and 7.1 rebounds per game in the competition.
 In the first-round game against Brazil, she scored 20 points, and went three for three in three-point range.
 She also had 10 rebounds in the game against Brazil.
 She averaged 21.1 points per game, 7.1 rebounds per game and 0.3 assists per game.
 She played 204 minutes in 9 games.
 She made 43 out of 99 attempted field goals.
 She was 14/16 at the free throw line.
 She had 20 offensive rebounds and 44 defensive rebounds.
-Francis earned a silver medal at the 2007 FIBA World Championship for Under 21 Women held in Moscow.
+George earned a silver medal at the 2007 FIBA World Championship for Under 21 Women held in Moscow.
 At the 2007 FIBA U21 World Championship for Women, she averaged 8.6 points per game, 7.6 rebounds per game and 0.5 assists per game.
 In the competition, she wore number 11.
 In 2011, she represented Australia at the World University Games.

-Francis, like all the other members of the 2020 Tokyo Olympics Opals women's basketball team, had a difficult tournament.
-The Opals lost their first two group stage matches.
-They looked flat against Belgium and then lost to China in heartbreaking circumstances.
-In their last group match the Opals needed to beat Puerto Rico by 25 or more in their final match to progress.
-This they did by 27 in a very exciting match.
-However, they lost to the United States in their quarterfinal 79 to 55.
+George played for the Opals at the 2020 Tokyo Olympics.
+They lost to the United States in the quarter-finals.

+In May 2025, George was named in the Opals squad for the 2025 FIBA Women's Asia Cup in China.